Petar Gračanin: Biography

 At the Federal Secretariat of the People's Defense, he was Chief of the Section, and Chief of Staff of the section for Personal authority.
 In the 7th Army he was Chief of Staff and deputy commander.
 He was also Chief of Staff of the Command-headquarters academy, and later he was assigned as commander of the 1st Army.
 He was chosen as a member of the Central Committee of the League of Communists of Yugoslavia (CK SKJ) in 1978 and 1982.

 He was promoted to the rank of major general in 1970, lieutenant general in 1974, and colonel general in 1978.
 He was Chief of the General Staff of Yugoslav People's Army from 5 May 1982 to 1 September 1985.

 His active military service ended on 31 December 1985.
-After that he was in high state positions such as: President of Presidency of SR Serbia (1987–89) and then Federal Secretary of the Interior (1989–91).
+After that he was in high state positions such as: President of Presidium of SR Serbia (1987–89) and then Federal Secretary of the Interior (1989–91).

 During the Ten-Day War Gračanin was situated in a JNA air base near Ljubljana.
 After the JNA forces were ordered by the General Staff to withdraw from Slovenia, Gračanin flew back to Belgrade.

 Slobodan Milošević promoted him to the rank of reserve general of the army of the FR Yugoslavia in 1999.

 He died in Belgrade on 27 June 2004, aged 81, and was buried in the Alley of Distinguished Citizens at Belgrade's New Cemetery.